Floss McPhee: Storylines

 Floss becomes obsessed after a Tarot reading reveals Bobby Simpson (Nicolle Dickson) will cause the death of one of the Fletchers and remembers the license plate when she begins dreaming of Frank Morgan's (Alex Papps) death in a car accident.
 Bobby destroys Frank's car after hearing this but the McPhees give Tom Fletcher (Roger Oakley), an anonymous cheque and he buys Frank a new car with an almost identical license plate.
 Frank has an accident on the day of his wedding while swerving to avoid Bobby but survives.
 In early 1989, Floss and Neville decide to leave the bay and join their old circus.
 They sneak away, not wanting a big fuss but their car breaks down and The Fletchers catch them just in time to say a proper goodbye.

-Just over a decade later, Floss returns to the bay for Sally's ill-fated wedding to Kieran Fletcher (Spencer McLaren).
+Just over a decade later, Floss returns to the bay for Sally's ill-fated wedding to Kieran.
 She tells Sally that Neville died four years previous but lived a good life (the actor Frank Lloyd had died in 1995).
 In 2002, Summer Bay celebrates its 150th anniversary and Floss predicts the Mirgini disaster after warning Shelley Sutherland (Paula Forrest) against wearing red.
 Shelly and her daughter, Kirsty (Christie Hayes) are lost at sea for several days.
 When they are eventually rescued, Floss leaves.

 Floss returns in 2004 with the travelling circus and reveals to Sally that she is dying of cancer and wants her and her husband Flynn Saunders (Joel McIlroy) to help euthanize her.
 However, Floss receives news that she is not dying after all.
 Four years later on the eve of Sally's departure, Floss has a vision of Aden Jefferies (Todd Lasance) in trouble.
 Aden is found in the crumbling wreck of the collapsing Beachside Diner and safely rushed to hospital.
 Floss later attends Sally's tribute night at the school before setting off again.

 Reception

 Kennelly received a fan letter from a viewer in Queensland who had read she lived on a farm in the Hunter Region.
 The letter arrived in less than a week.
-Floss and her husband Neville were described by Lucy Clark of the Sun-Herald as "A Funny Old Pair".
+Floss and her husband Neville were described by Lucy Clark writing for Sydney Morning Herald as "a funny old pair".
+Her colleague, Robin Oliver branded the pair as "a couple of loveable charlatans."
+Jason Herbison from All About Soap described Floss stating "you'll have to think very far back to recall Floss - she used to occupy a caravan with her husband Neville."